 Breakfast Included: 14 Lunches Included: 3 Dinner Included: 3

-Today we fly south from Buenos Aires to El Calafate (approx. 3 hrs), then travel by van to the frontier town of El Chalten, north of Glacier National Park (approx 3.5 hrs).
-Hikers and climbers from all around the world congregate here and the atmosphere is laid back and very outdoors-oriented.
+This morning, fly south from Buenos Aires to El Calafate (approximately 3 hours), then travel by van to the frontier town of El Chalten, north of Glacier National Park (approximately 3.5 hours).
+Hikers and climbers from all around the world congregate here as a central location to base yourself.
+The atmosphere is laid-back and the town is definitely orientated to the outdoors type.

-The next two days we'll take on at least two of the most popular day treks in the area: Laguna de los Tres and Laguna Torre.
-Hikes are moderate to difficult.
-You can expect to walk from six to nine hours on clearly marked and well maintained paths.
-The terrain itself is not difficult.
-Wind and rain may be the main challenges you face on these walks.
+The next two days we'll take on at least two of the most popular day treks in the area.
+Today, you’re set to hike the 12.5 km round-trip to Laguna de Los Tres: a clear lagoon at the foot of Mount Chalten.
+Surrounded by snow-capped mountains and striking granite peaks, this hike has some short steep sections, but as one of the most frequented hikes, the terrain itself is not hugely difficult.
+You can expect to walk from 6¬ to 9 hours on clearly marked and well-maintained paths.
+Wind and rain may be the main challenges you face on these hikes.
+In the evening, relax in your hotel, perhaps with a dinner with your group.

 El Chalten / El Calafate